 As promised, here is my 2017 gift giving guide for bible journalers!
 Bible Journaling is one of my favorite hobbies and I get asked all the time about the products I use and what I recommend so it only seemed natural that I should make a list.

 Note: as you may have expected, this post is full of affiliate links.
 This means if you make a purchase using the link, I make a little money from the sale but it doesn’t cost you anything extra (kind of like a commission).
-Regardless, I am only showing you products I have used or would use myself based on my positive experience with them and the brand.
+Regardless, I am only showing you products I have used myself based on my positive experience with them.
 This is not a list I’ve made to hint at anyone in my life, these are all things I love, recommend and would spend my own money on regardless of my affiliate program participation as evidenced by those items I’ve linked that are not affiliates.
 I do not receive free product from any of the programs linked here.
 Okay?
 Okay.

 The shop Marine Parents on Etsy also has some super cute bags and pouches!
 This one is just darling: